- Code BIOL1003

-This course aims to introduce some of the major concepts in the study of life, focussing on evolutionary and ecological questions.
+This course aims to introduce some of the major concepts in the study of life, focusing on evolutionary and ecological questions.
 It assumes no previous qualifications in biology and, while this course is an important prerequisite for those majoring in biology, it is also designed for students not intending further study in biology.
 The program consists of five modules, as follows.

 (a) Molecular Genetics – organisation and replication of genetic material; the mechanism and control of transcription and translation.

 (b) Genetics of Inheritance - Chromosomes and cell division; patterns of inheritance and sex determination; population genetics.

 (d) Ecology - regulation and exploitation of populations; ecosystem energy and nutrient flow; species interactions; biodiversity; human impacts.